-https://docs.cfbenchmarks.com/Deloitte_CF%20Benchmarks%20SOC1%20Audit%20Report.p
+https://docs.cfbenchmarks.com/Deloitte_CF%20Benchmarks%20SOC1%20Audit%20Report. pdf

-This further verification of CF Benchmarks' compliance with the UK BMR places the CME CF Ether-Dollar Reference Rate - New York Variant on the same level of scrutiny applied to widely used traditional financial benchmarks like ICE SWAP, SONIA and RONIA.
+This further verification of CF Benchmarks' compliance with the UK BMR places the CME CF Ether-Dollar Reference Rate - Asia Pacific Variant on the same level of scrutiny applied to widely used traditional financial benchmarks like ICE SWAP, SONIA and RONIA.

-Assessing ETHUSD_NY values and input data for signs of manipulation
+Assessing ETHUSD_AP values and input data for signs of manipulation

-Whilst the ETHUSD_NY was designed and is administered to the highest standards, including efforts to uphold provisions of the UK BMR, the proof of the pudding is in the eating and further analysis of the data is required to evaluate its efficacy against the three Rs.
+Whilst the ETHUSD_AP was designed and is administered to the highest standards, including efforts to uphold provisions of the UK BMR, the proof of the pudding is in the eating, and further analysis of the data is required to evaluate their efficacy against the 'three Rs'.

-Were there to be a lack of integrity in the input data that could in turn affect the integrity of the benchmark, one would expect to see one of a number of phenomena reflected in the input data provided by Constituent Exchanges.
+Were there to be a lack of integrity in the input data that could, in turn, affect the integrity of the benchmark, one would expect to see one of a number of phenomena reflected in the input data provided by Constituent Exchanges.
 One potential example would be significant price dislocations between Constituent Exchanges.